IsolatedMy/matrix-cpos/doc/compiler_design/blocks.md

 });
 ```

-If we only pass one parameter to `parallel_for`, it's more atomic but less user-friendly.
+If we only pass one parameter to `parallel_for`, which is a different overload and is not shown in the previous section, it's more atomic but less user-friendly.

 ```c++
 mc::parallel_for(A, [&](auto row_blocks){ // Loop 1